Vibe-Creative-Marketing/centraltucsonpropertymanagement/site/content/about/_index.md

 webpM: https://vibecdn.azureedge.net/ctpm/about-us-1000.webp
 alt: "City of Tucson AZ"
 heading: "Meet Our Team"
 description: "Central Tucson Property Management is a local business, family owned and operated.
 Our team grew up here in Tucson and absolutely loves the city and the people.
 It’s because of our Tucson roots that 10% of all net revenue goes to our foundation – Central Tucson Gives Back – which focuses on child and family non-profit organizations in the Arizona area.
-We also have multiple rental units, managed by Central Tucson Property Management.<br><br>We hope you will put your trust in us to deliver your home services needs.<br><br>Warmest Aloha,<br>The Families of Central Tucson Property Management"
+We also have multiple rental units, managed by Central Tucson Property Management.<br><br>We hope you will put your trust in us to deliver your home services needs.<br><br>Warmest Aloha,"
+signature: "The Families of Central Tucson Property Management"
 subheading:
 about:
   - name: "Austin Metzger"